revaturelabs/caliber-staging-module-service/README.md

 ![](./imgs/Staging-Module-ERD.PNG)
 **ERD Diagram**

-Associate status' are emun staging and project.
+Associate status' are enum staging and project.
 Analysis type are enum strengths, weaknesses, opportunities and threats.

-### Technical Requirements
+### Technical Used
 - Firebase
 - Springboot
 - Junit and Mockito testing